gettimora/timora/licenses/COMMERCIAL_LICENSE.md

-# Scheduling Service Commercial License Offering
+# Timora Commercial License Offering

-Scheduling Service distributes a **stock commercial license** by adopting the [PolyForm Commercial License 1.0.0](https://polyformproject.org/licenses/commercial/1.0.0/).
+Timora distributes a **stock commercial license** by adopting the [PolyForm Commercial License 1.0.0](https://polyformproject.org/licenses/commercial/1.0.0/).
 Customers who need terms beyond the [AGPLv3 `LICENSE`](../LICENSE) included in this repository can use the PolyForm license as-is and rely on the schedule below for project-specific commercial details.

 The PolyForm license is a well-vetted template maintained by the PolyForm Project.
 It already defines:

 - the grant of copyright and patent rights for commercial use,
 - restrictions on sublicensing, redistribution, and publication of the source,